 Now it gets interesting.
 What if you are an Uber driver?
 Interesting, right?
 Would you buy a $20,000 car just to earn $10,000 on the side?
 Probably not.
 The expense is too much compared to the revenue.
 And many Uber drivers do it for a while very part-time and then quit.
 You even get a 1099-MISC telling you you have business income.
 But do you really?

-Picking up strangers for chump change for shits and giggles is not conducting yourself in a businesslike manner.
+Picking up strangers for chump change is not conducting yourself in a businesslike manner.
 Unless you are also a taxi driver it is doubtful you have prior expertise.
 Sure you know how to drive and have a driver’s license, but you are acting like someone out to make chump change on the side and move on.
 You already have more than enough money to retire so you are not doing it to feed the wife and kids.
 I think many Uber drivers overpay their tax as business owners when they are really carrying on a hobby.
 Then they stop.
 They don’t carry on the activity for three years and therefore can’t turn a profit three out of five years.
 (I see some people leaving the room to call their tax professional right now.)

 I could go on, but you get the idea.